 Hong Leng is a celebrated Chinese-French artist acclaimed for his exquisitely textured oil paintings, imbued with rich colours, and ‘mysterious’ feelings.
-His oeuvre varies in subject matter, from landscape and still life scenes to portraits of ladies in waiting from the Tang and Song Dynasties.
+His work varies in subject matter, from landscape and still life scenes to portraits of ladies in waiting from the Tang and Song Dynasties.
 Born in 1955 Shanghai, he graduated from the Shanghai Institute of Theatre and Dramatic Arts in 1978.
-While at the institute he learned to paint in the Academic European tradition and became adept in perspective, chiaroscuro, modelling, and social realism.
+While at the institute he learned to paint in the academic European tradition and became adept in perspective, chiaroscuro, modelling, and social realism.
 He also studied traditional Chinese brush and ink painting, and was particularly drawn to Tang and Northern Song landscape paintings.
 In 1986 after moving to Bordeaux, France, he began experimenting with different styles, seeking ways in which to draw aesthetic inspiration from both traditions.
 He currently resides in Shanghai, China and Montreal, Canada, and is an adjunct professor in the Department of Fine Arts at Shanghai University.

 He has had numerous exhibitions, including at the Musée des Beaux-arts de Bordeaux, France; Musée de Pau, France; Chateau d’Issan, France; National Art Museum of China, Beijing; Shanghai Art Museum.
 Recently his artwork was featured on French Television, broadcast on FR3, and Shanghai Television.
 His works have been collected by Suzhou Museum; Liu Haisu Art Museum, Shanghai; Yangzhou Museum; Zhenjiang Museum; Changzhou Museum; Shanghai China Art Academy.